 The Knowledge Management Institute of Canada (KMIC) is Excited to Announce the Second Iteration of a Revolutionary New Accreditation Program in Knowledge Management.
-“KM and Workplace Innovation” Starting on November 1st, 2019
+“KM and Workplace Innovation” Starting February, 2019

 Introduction and overview - Knowledge Management and Workplace Innovation - The Pilot Project

 WATCH THE WEBINAR NOW!

 The result of over four years of intensive research aimed at understanding innovation at a deep level, and specifically how to identify and unlock the innovation dynamic in people and organizations in order to improve their capacity and capability for innovation.
 Learn more about the WINCan initiative.

 According to Blake Melnick, KMIC’s CEO and Chief Knowledge Officer,

 “This program represents a fantastic learning opportunity for students on so many levels.
 Students will not only understand the relationship between KM and Innovation, they will also experience a new model of learning which treats the “classroom as the workplace” allowing them to engage in purposeful knowledge creation, while directly contributing to innovation in Canada.
 They will have the opportunity to apply what they learn in the program immediately to address authentic, real world, forward looking challenges posed by one of Canada’s leading innovative organizations, The Bank of Canada.”

 NOTE: Space is limited to the first 50 participants who enrol in the program.

 "How do we prepare students and future employees for the challenge of working with knowledge that doesn’t exist; using practices that don’t exist; in jobs that don’t exist?"